Edible Mushrooms

 King Bolete, Vancouver Island, BC, Photo By Bud Logan

-It grows in conifer forests where it just like all other mushrooms, has an association with the roots of the trees, aiding them in absorbing nutrients while receiving sugars from the tree’ in return.
+It grows in conifer forests, where it, just like all other mushrooms, has an association with the roots of the trees, aiding them in absorbing nutrients while receiving sugars from the tree in return.
 There is much more going on here that we are just beginning to understand.

 King Bolete, Vancouver Island, BC, Photo By Bud Logan

-Chicken Of The Woods, Vancouver Island, BC
+Edible-Mushrooms, Chicken Of The Woods, Vancouver Island, BC

 Chicken Of The Woods, Edible Mushrooms, Vancouver Island, BC, photo by Bud Logan